ray-project/ray/doc/source/serve/production.md

 The Ray dashboard agent's default port is 52365.
 This port may be different if:
 * You explicitly set it using the `--dashboard-agent-listen-port` argument when running `ray start`.
-* Port 52365 was unavailable when Ray started.
-In that case, the dashboard agent port is randomly generated.
+* If the port 52365 was unavailable when Ray started, the dashboard agent http api server would fail.
+But the dashboard agent and Ray would continue running.
+You can check if the the agent is running by sending a curl request like: `curl curl http://{node_ip}:52365/api/serve/deployments/`.

 :::{tip}
 By default, all the Serve CLI commands assume that you're working with a local cluster, they use the Ray agent address associated with a local cluster started by `ray start --head`.
 However, if the `RAY_AGENT_ADDRESS` environment variable is set, all Serve CLI commands will default to that value instead.